gstamp/.emacs.d/README.md

 ### Searching

 * `C-s    ` Regexp search forward.
 Press `C-s` again to go further.
-  Press `c-o` while searching to run an occur search on the buffer.
+  Press `C-o` while searching to run an occur search on the buffer.
+  Press `C-w` to search for word under the point.
 * `C-r    ` Regexp search backward.
 Press `C-r` again to go further.
 * `F2     ` Grep for string
 * `C-F2   ` Find occurances in this buffer (opens in new window)